segmentio/segment-docs/src/connections/reverse-etl/index.md

 5. If your sync failed, click the failed reason to get more details on the error and view sample payloads to help troubleshoot the issue.

 #### Reset syncs
-If you make edits to your model and/or mapping, you can reset your syncs so that your data is synced from the beginning.
+You can reset your syncs so that your data is synced from the beginning.
+This means that Segment resyncs your entire dataset for the model.

 To reset a sync:
 1. Select the three dots next to **Sync now**.